Designing Block Messages

 Bad: No Context

-message: "Denied."The agent knows the call failed, but nothing else.
+message: "Blocked."The agent knows the call failed, but nothing else.
 It will likely retry with the same arguments, or try a minor variation that also fails.
 This is the most common mistake.

 Better: Context Without Direction

-message: "Read of sensitive file denied: {args.path}"The agent knows what was denied and which file triggered it.
+message: "Read of sensitive file blocked: {args.path}"The agent knows what was blocked and which file triggered it.
 But it does not know what to do instead.
 Some agents will try a different path to the same file.
 Others will give up entirely.

 Best: Context With Alternative

-message: "Read of '{args.path}' denied.
+message: "Read of '{args.path}' blocked.
 Use environment variables instead."The agent knows the call failed, why, and what to do next.
-This is the target for every denial message.
+This is the target for every block message.

 More examples at this level: